A Survey of Test-Time Compute: From Intuitive Inference to Deliberate Reasoning: Test-time Reasoning for System-2 Thinking

-\textit{Best-of-N sampling} uses a verifier to score each response and selects the one with the highest score as the final answer~\citep{stiennon2020learning,cobbe2021trainingverifierssolvemath,nakano2022webgptbrowserassistedquestionansweringhuman}. \citet{li-etal-2023-making} propose a voting-based BoN variant, which performs weighted voting on all answers based on the verifier's scores and selects the answer with the highest score. \citep{liu2025pairwise} design BoN in a knockout tournament, using pairwise comparison verifiers to filter out the best response.
+\textit{Best-of-N sampling} uses a verifier to score each response and selects the one with the highest score as the final answer~\citep{stiennon2020learning,cobbe2021trainingverifierssolvemath,nakano2022webgptbrowserassistedquestionansweringhuman,liu2025bagtricksinferencetimecomputation}. \citet{li-etal-2023-making} propose a voting-based BoN variant, which performs weighted voting on all answers based on the verifier's scores and selects the answer with the highest score. \citep{liu2025pairwise} design BoN in a knockout tournament, using pairwise comparison verifiers to filter out the best response.
 In addition, some works aim to improve the efficiency of BoN.
-Inspired by speculative decoding, \citet{zhang2024accelerating,qiu2024treebonenhancinginferencetimealignment,sun2024fast} and \citet{manvi2024adaptiveinferencetimecomputellms} evaluate each reasoning step and prune low-scoring sampled results, halting further generation for those paths, thereby significantly reducing the overall time cost.
-PRS~\citep{ye-ng-2024-preference} enables LLMs to self-critique and self-correct, guiding the model to generate expected responses with fewer sampling times.
+Inspired by speculative decoding, \citet{zhang2024accelerating,qiu2024treebonenhancinginferencetimealignment,sun2024fast,yu2025scalingflawsverifierguidedsearch} and \citet{manvi2024adaptiveinferencetimecomputellms} evaluate each reasoning step and prune low-scoring sampled results, halting further generation for those paths, thereby significantly reducing the overall time cost.
+PRS~\citep{ye-ng-2024-preference} enables LLMs to self-critique and self-correct, guiding the model to generate expected responses with fewer sampling times. \citet{li2025rewardingcurseanalyzemitigate} compare BoN and majority voting, demonstrating that BoN is suitable for harder questions with moderate diversity of response distribution.